Afiya55/F1-Race-Pace-Analysis/README.md

 - Seaborn

 ## Current Analyses

-- 2023 Miami GP Race Pace Comparison
+🏎️ Miami GP Race Pace Visualization

+Line graph visualization of lap-time trends from the 2023 Miami Grand Prix.

-- 2023 Imola GP Race Pace Analysis
+🏎️ Imola GP Race Pace Analysis

+Race pace analysis including average pace, fastest lap, slowest lap, consistency,driver ranking and a line graph visualization of lap-time trends.

+🏎️ Hungary 2023 Regression Analysis

+Seaborn regression analysis of Verstappen's Hungary 2023 stint to study lap-time trends and pace evolution.

-(Screenshots of the graphs created are attached along with the code)
+(Screenshots of the graphs created and terminal output are attached along with the code)

 More race pace and telemetry analysis projects will be added over time.